apify/apify-docs/sources/legal/latest/store-publishing-terms-and-conditions.md

 **13.6.** In case any suspicions arise regarding the legitimacy of any user’s payment for your Actor (e.g., suspicions of a fraudulent payment), before we pay you the remuneration for such user’s payment, we shall have the right, but not the obligation, to withhold the remuneration for such user’s payment for a period necessary for us to investigate any suspicious activity related to it.
 You agree to provide us and/or any authorized third party (e.g., PayPal) with all reasonably requested cooperation.

 **13.7.** If any fraudulent or otherwise non-compliant activity is identified regarding a user’s account or payments, we may ban the user from using the Platform.
 If we ban such a user, we shall not be obligated to pay you any remuneration resulting from such fraudulent user’s payments.
-In case such activities are identified after we already paid you the remuneration for such user’s payment, you shall be obligated, at our written request, to refund the corresponding part of the remuneration.
+In case such activities are identified after we already paid you the remuneration for such user's payment, you shall be obligated, at our written request, to refund the corresponding part of the remuneration.

 **13.8.** If a payment of remuneration is withheld in accordance with these Apify Store Publishing Terms, you shall not be entitled to any interest or additional payments.

+## 14. Amendments

+**14.1.** We may unilaterally amend the Apify Store Publishing Terms.
+We shall notify you of such an amendment at least 30 days in advance before its effectiveness.
+Should you disagree with such an amendment, you may unpublish all your Actors from Apify Store until the effective date of the amendments.
+Otherwise, you will be deemed to agree with the announced amendments.

 ## Version History